-Telephony services, including when calling the 112 emergency number
+Telephony services, including when calling the 112-emergency number

-Certain services related to air, bus, rail and waterborne passenger transport.
+Certain elements of air, bus, rail and waterborne passenger transport services, except for urban, suburban and regional transport services (for which only ticketing machines are covered)

-For more information, please read our analysis of the European Accessibility Act.
-You can also find out about EDFs campaign on the European Accessibility Act.
+For more information, please read our analysis of the European Accessibility Act and consult the dedicated European Commission’s webpage.

+At the time of publication of this booklet, Member States are introducing changes into their national laws to comply with the European Accessibility Act.
+If you want to get involved in this discussion, we recommend you to read our toolkit for transposition.

-Digital information of public sector bodies
+Websites and mobile apps of public sector bodies

 Under EU law, EU Member States are obliged to ensure that all public-sector bodies’ websites and mobile applications are accessible, such as those from your city council or ministry of justice.
 The law allows for better access to the websites and mobile applications of public services.

 It also requires that the websites and mobile apps of the public sector have an accessibility statement including a feedback mechanism, for the users to request an accessible alternative when some content is not accessible.
-This feedback mechanism can be a form, e-mail address, etc. They must display a document (webpage or other) with information on the accessibility of the website or the mobile app.
-All websites have to be accessible by 23 September 2020.
-All mobile applications have to be accessible by 23 June 2021.
+This feedback mechanism can be a form, e-mail address, etc. The accessibility statement must also display information on the accessibility of the website or the mobile app..

 There should also be a national public body responsible for web and mobile accessibility, which users can reach if the website or app owners do not respond to their feedback.
+Information about this body to submit complains to must be available on the accessibility statements too.
 The Member States also need to monitor and report on accessibility of public sector websites and mobile apps by Member States.
 These reports must be public.

 You can check which is your national enforcement and monitoring body for the Web Accessibility Directive.